takacsflora/PinkRigs-pytools/README.md

 # PinkRigs Data Tools

 A Python package for querying, formatting, and processing data from the PinkRigs dataset.
 This repository provides easy-to-use tools to interact with the PinkRigs data, handle ONE folders, and format the data for further analysis.
+PinkRigs data follows the ONE nomenclature (Open Neurophysiology Environment, for more details go [here](https://int-brain-lab.github.io/iblenv/one_docs/one_reference.html)).

 # Installation